Bernard S. Arons, MD

 Linda Rosenberg, MSW

-Linda Rosenberg is a national expert in the financing and delivery of mental health and substance services.
+Linda Rosenberg, MSW, is a national expert in the financing and delivery of mental health and substance services.
 Under her leadership, the National Council for Behavioral Health has become our nation’s most effective advocate for behavioral health prevention, early intervention, science-based treatment, and recovery.
 Harnessing the voices of the 10 million adults, children, and families served by the National Council’s 2,500 member organizations, Rosenberg helped secure passage of the federal parity law, expanded integrated behavioral and primary care services, introduced Mental Health First Aid in the U.S., and built an array of organizational, clinical and workforce improvement initiatives.
 The National Council’s strong support of the Mental Health Excellence Act will result in the first comprehensive effort to establish community accountability for the health of people with serious mental illnesses and addictions, the consistent utilization of evidence-based practices, and the standardized measurement of outcomes.
 Rosenberg was Senior Deputy Commissioner of the New York State Office of Mental Health prior to joining the National Council.
 She has over 30 years experience in designing and operating hospitals, community and housing programs, and implemented New York’s first Mental Health Court.
 Rosenberg serves on an array of boards of directors and is a member of the Executive Committee of the National Action Alliance for Suicide Prevention.